Less than twenty-four hours after Thanksgiving, it’s Black Friday.

 How are you reaching your potential customers across all their devices?

 The stakes are high during the holiday season.
-Holiday shoppers are scrambling to finish their shopping lists, which can include browsing on their laptop, in-store visits, holiday movie watching on Hulu.
+Holiday shoppers are scrambling to finish their shopping lists, which can include browsing on their laptops, in-store visits, or holiday movie watching on Hulu.

 With fierce competition, how do you ensure that you’re investing holiday marketing budgets in the most impactful and efficient way?
 How do you reach as many potential customers as possible?
 How can you make sure that your potential customer’s experience is positive and that you drive positive ROI, too?

 Take advantage of rising conversion rates during the holiday peak season by enabling cross-device targeting across all your campaigns (especially on your retargeting or lower-funnel strategies).

 Cross-device targeting can help you maximize your chances of finding and messaging your potential customers as they navigate across screens.
 If the average customer is using three to four devices to make their purchasing decision, and you’re only reaching them on their laptop, you’re missing out on ample opportunities to catch their attention on their phones, tablets, and other connected devices.

 3. Pace ahead

 Last holiday season the pandemic greatly inhibited in-store shopping, retailers and marketers were quick to offer online promotions earlier in the year to capitalize on the holiday season.
 With retailers still emphasizing eCommerce, it’s likely we could see a similar holiday head start this year.
 An earlier start with holiday sales will also help avoid fulfillment issues later in the holiday season as well.